 CENTER FOR ARTS & EQUITY

-In 1842, a group of activists, farmers, and silk manufacturers banded together to form the Northampton Association of Education and Industry (NAEI).
-Founded on the principles of abolitionism, temperance, gender equity, and religious tolerance, the group established a silk mill and utopian community in the village now known as Florence, MA.
+In 1842, a group of activists, farmers, teachers and businessmen banded together to form the Northampton Association of Education and Industry (NAEI).
+Founded on the principles of abolitionism, temperance, pacifism, gender equality and religious tolerance, the group established a silk mill and utopian community in the village now known as Florence, MA.

-Members of the community and their invited guests would meet under a massive old growth pine to debate issues of the day and hold important meetings.
-While the community lasted just over four years before disbanding, members of the group went on to establish the Florence Congregational Church (FCC) in 1861, bringing their radical values with them.
+Members of the community and visitors met often beneath a massive old growth pine to debate issues of the day and hold important meetings.
+The 150-foot-tall tree stood right next to what is now the Bombyx Center through 1885.
+Though the community lasted just over four years before officially disbanding, members carried on in what they called the "neighborhood community" planting their radical values in homesteads of their own.

 A VIBRANT FUTURE